 The value of a human life is not diminished because there are seven and a half billion of us.
 Can you remember that scene in Schindler’s List when the little girl in the red coat ambles through the black-and-white rubble of a devastated city?
 She is that anonymous statistic bestowed with color, that rare person you care about chosen by fate to die because that is what fate does.

-The masks are a Dumbo feather of hope, a means for those unable to control the virus to control us.
+The masks seem like a Dumbo feather of hope, a means for those unable to control the virus to control us.
 Yet, we should wear them.
 People will die as they always have, as they always will.
 When life begins to overwhelm me, I often look to my oldest son for balance.
 Balance is something that comes naturally to him.
 My wife and I purchased him the Rollerblades he requested for his tenth birthday.
 With the schools closed and so much free time, he’s been reading those children’s biographies with the oversized heads on the miniature bodies.
 The most recent one was Who was George Washington?
 It turns out that the father of our nation was likely rendered sterile by smallpox and nearly lost a leg to anthrax.
 In spite of these pathogens, he did not hide in his basement or place a dome around the thirteen colonies.
 Flawed as his teeth, he fought to free some so the rest could one day finish the job.